 GPS was one of the major improvements to the new Suunto Peak.
 GPS, GLONASS, GALILEO, QZSS, and BEIDOU (types of satellite-based navigation technologies) are all offered in the Sony-manufactured chip to help you keep tabs on your position on a map.

-The Suunto 9 Peak offers 25 hours of battery life when using their GPS mode.
+The Suunto 9 Peak offers 25 hours of battery life when using its GPS mode.
 While this is certainly not bad (especially for such a slim watch), the Fenix 7 comes out ahead here with 40 hours on GNSS.

-Garmin has been known to bring some serious game where it concerns their smartwatches and sport modes.
+Garmin has been known to bring some serious game where it concerns their smartwatches and sports modes.
 The Fenix 7 offers a running coach, several workout modes, and a plethora of metrics, from heart rate monitoring to blood oxygen levels and Garmin’s sleep monitoring tech.